-This photograph is taken looking south with the original aqueduct on the left and the later 1930s construction on the right.
+This photograph is taken looking south with the original aqueduct on the left and the later 1930s bypass construction on the right.

 Following initial raids in 1940, photographs show damage having been caused to the canal.
-This pair of 'before and after' photographs are dated 18th July 1940 and show the water drained from the 'new' channel.
+This pair of 'before and after' photographs are dated 18th July 1940 and show the water drained from the 'bypass' channel.

 Unfortunately, neither the Bomber Command War Diary or any other publication mention a raid on this date.
 The photographs are also confusing (overly optimistic) as they fail to show the undamaged 'old' aqueduct which has been cropped off the bottom of each picture.
 The top of the picture is direction north west.